jeffellenbogen/audio_mqtt/README.md

 ### Display side
 The main parameter for frequency on the display side is the number of pixels per frequency "bin".
 We can set this through MQTT with the topic `display/freq/pixels_per_bin`

 Note that the number of frequency bins displayed is the number of total rows divided by the bin size in pixels.
 We'll send this info over to the mic as `display/freq/num_bins`.
 This should only be sent by the display program.
+Note it does so (along with the aforementioned rows and columns) either on boot or in response to a `display/get_size` message.

 ### Microphone side
 On the Mic side, we start by doing a raw FFT of our input samples.
 We'll only send over the number of frequency bins that the display requests.